-The 2nd Battalion, 4th Marines Association was formed in 1988 at MCB, Camp Lejeune, North Carolina, during the first reunion of veterans of the 2nd Battalion, 4th Marines –also proudly known as “The Magnificent Bastards”, a tribute bestowed (4 June 1964) on the Battalion by then Commanding Officer, Joseph R. (Bull) Fisher, and made official by subsequent Commanding Officer, A. E. (Gene) Bench, in Battalion Order 5600.1B (24 Sept 1966).
+The 2nd Battalion, 4th Marines Association was formed in 1988 at MCB, Camp Lejeune, North Carolina, during the first reunion of veterans of the 2nd Battalion, 4th Marine, proudly known as “The Magnificent Bastards,” a tribute bestowed (4 June 1964) on the Battalion by then Commanding Officer, Joseph R. (Bull) Fisher, and made official by subsequent Commanding Officer, A. E. (Gene) Bench, in Battalion Order 5600.1B (24 Sept 1966).

 While this first reunion was primarily a 20 years later commemoration of the Battle of Dai Do, attendees included veterans of Operations Starlite, Hastings and other significant battles of the Vietnam War.
 Plank owner members also include brothers who served with 1/3 and 3rd Amtracs.

-During the inaugural business meeting, it was decided, by acclaim, that the brotherhood and fellowship was to include any and all Marines and corpsmen who served with 2/4 and supporting units – at any time over it’s illustrious history since 1914.
+During the inaugural business meeting, it was decided, by acclaim, that the brotherhood and fellowship was to include any and all Marines, Navy chaplains and corpsmen who served with 2/4 and supporting units at any time over it’s illustrious history since 1911.
 In 1994, at Parris Island, we were honored to welcome a brother who had served with the legendary Marine Raiders.
 History buffs may recall that 2/4, on behalf of the 4th Marines, was the first unit ashore in Japan after its surrender.
 The Raiders formed the nucleus of the “new” 4th Marines which fought bravely against great odds for four bitter months until ordered to surrender on Corregidor by Army General Wainright in April 1942.

 We are proud of our strong working relationship with the Battalion, as well as our collaboration with families of active-duty personnel.

-Most recently (2009), the Association celebrated the dedication of the 2/4 Memorial Monument on the grounds of the National Museum of the Marine Corps in Quantico.
-Included in this effort was the lining of the path surrounding the Monument with memorial bricks dedicated to 2/4 Marines and corpsmen.
+In 2009, the Association dedicated of the 2/4 Memorial Monument on the grounds of the National Museum of the Marine Corps in Quantico, Virginia, near the chapel.
+Included in this effort was the lining of the path surrounding the monument with memorial bricks dedicated to 2/4 Marines, Navy chaplains and corpsmen.